JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 defines a fallback for `update` which just calls `fit`.
 For context, see [MLJ Internals](internals.md).

-Learning networks wrapped as models constitute one use-case (see [Composing Models](index.md)): one would like each component model to be retrained only when hyperparameter changes "upstream" make this necessary.
-In this case MLJ provides a fallback (specifically, the fallback is for any subtype of `SupervisedNetwork = Union{DeterministicNetwork,ProbabilisticNetwork}`).
-A second more generally relevant use-case is iterative models, where calls to increase the number of iterations only restarts the iterative procedure if other hyperparameters have also changed.
+Learning networks wrapped as models constitute one use case (see [Composing Models](index.md)): one would like each component model to be retrained only when hyperparameter changes "upstream" make this necessary.
+In this case, MLJ provides a fallback (specifically, the fallback is for any subtype of `SupervisedNetwork = Union{DeterministicNetwork,ProbabilisticNetwork}`).
+A second more generally relevant use case is iterative models, where calls to increase the number of iterations only restarts the iterative procedure if other hyperparameters have also changed.
 (A useful method for inspecting model changes in such cases is `MLJModelInterface.is_same_except`. ) For an example, see [MLJEnsembles.jl](https://github.com/JuliaAI/MLJEnsembles.jl).

-A third use-case is to avoid repeating time-consuming preprocessing of `X` and `y` required by some models.
+A third use case is to avoid repeating the time-consuming preprocessing of `X` and `y` required by some models.

-In the event that the argument `fitresult` (returned by a preceding call to `fit`) is not sufficient for performing an update, the author can arrange for `fit` to output in its `cache` return value any additional information required (for example, pre-processed versions
+If the argument `fitresult` (returned by a preceding call to `fit`) is not sufficient for performing an update, the author can arrange for `fit` to output in its `cache` return value any additional information required (for example, pre-processed versions